Farrah Karapetian: Work

-In 2022, she worked with multiple generations of residents of Tashkent to unpack their memories while picking cotton for the state.
-In 2019, she worked with the transgender community in Los Angeles to recreate a defunct bar for a project called "Collective Memory" at the Von Lintel Gallery; in 2014, she was the lead artist on a project with the Angels Gate Cultural Center in San Pedro, California called “Service and Other Stories,” in which veterans of the U.S. Armed Forces culled from their own memories.
+These projects had less to do with community engagement than with the translations of memory into different phases of production.
+Still, she has often worked with communities in public space.
+In 2014, she was the lead artist on a project with the Angels Gate Cultural Center in San Pedro, California called “Service and Other Stories,” in which veterans of the U.S. Armed Forces culled from their own memories.
 In 2012, she worked with students at East Los Angeles College to mine their and their families' experiences of protest in Southern California, leading a program called “Directed Studies: Los Angeles Times.”
 Also in 2012, she worked with residents of Flint, Michigan to represent their own and their city's growth as part of the Flint Public Art Project.
-In her studio work, her writing and speaking, and her public projects, "Karapetian explicitly recodes photography, turning an act of reproduction into one of production."
+In 2025, she worked with female leaders from Cúcuta, Colombia to create an ephemeral mural of resistance for Km 4951 of the Bienalsur.